DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/switchtopreviouswindow.md

 # t.switchToPreviousWindow Method

-Activates the most recent of the previously active windows.
+Activates the previously active window.
 Can be chained with other `TestController` methods.

 ```text
 t.switchToPreviousWindow()  → this | Promise<any>